 I’m a non-techie founder of a technology startup.
 At the time I started (Flexing It was launched in late 2012) I didn’t have a tech co-founder and it proved difficult to find the right match.
-At the same time, it was hard to get quality senior tech talent in an environment where demand was sky rocketing.
-Hiring coders with lesser experience was too risky.
-As a solution in early days I opted to outsource technology to a strategic partner who became our outsourced technology team.
+At the same time, it was hard to get quality senior tech talent in an environment where demand was skyrocketing.
+Hiring coders with lesser experience were too risky.
+As a solution in early days, I opted to outsource technology to a strategic partner who became our outsourced technology team.
 They worked with our core team on the product’s evolution and owned the maintenance of the online marketplace platform we run.

 Though a technology partnership has worked well for us this past year, there have been a lot (and ongoing!) learnings about managing tech when its core to your business but you are a non-techie.
 Here are 5 Mantras that worked for me:

 #1.
 Think through the product choices carefully and in detail.

 There will always be more features we want to implement than we have a capacity for – these may be improvements that will help current clients, new additions to the product or tools we need for a marketing campaign.
 Before handing a laundry list to the Product Manager to coordinate with the tech folks, it’s critical to have an internal discussion on what each change means in detail, how important it is to do now, whether it’s a small change or a big upgrade that needs time.
 We follow a simple A/B/C format to prioritize the most important requirements from a business stand-point so that the Product and tech team can keep that in mind as they estimate and plan.

 #2.
 Rely on good old project management principles i.e., break-up into releases, manage deadlines, hold people accountable.